MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/azure-key-vault.md

 ## Setting up Azure Key Vault for on-prem installations

-Follow these steps to configure a local installation to use the App Key Vault feature.
+Follow the tasks in this section to configure an on-premises installation to use the Azure Key Vault feature.

-### Prerequisite
+### Prerequisites

 - Configure Azure Active Directory (Azure AD) authentication for authenticating [!INCLUDE[prodshort](../developer/includes/prodshort.md)] users.